-§127.773 Legal Research and Writing (1 Credit), Adopted 2025.
+§127.773.
+Legal Research and Writing (One Credit), Adopted 2025.

-(a) General requirements.
+- (a) Implementation.
+The provisions of this section shall be implemented by school districts beginning with the 2025-2026 school year. - (b) General requirements.
 This course is recommended for students in Grades 10-12.
 Recommended prerequisite: Court Systems and Practices.
+Students shall be awarded one credit for successful completion of this course.

-(b) Introduction:
+(c) Introduction.

-- (1) Career and technical education instruction provides content aligned with challenging academic standards and relevant technical knowledge and skills for students to further their education and succeed in current or emerging professions. - (2) The Law, Public Safety, Corrections, and Security Career Cluster focuses on planning, managing, and providing legal services, public safety, protective services, and homeland security, including professional and technical support services. - (3) Legal Research and Writing provides an introduction to the study and practice of legal writing and research.
+- (1) Career and technical education instruction provides content aligned with challenging academic standards and relevant technical knowledge and skills for students to further their education and succeed in current or emerging professions. - (2) The Law and Public Service Career Cluster focuses on planning, managing, and providing legal services, public safety, protective services, and homeland security, including professional and technical support services. - (3) Legal Research and Writing provides an introduction to the study and practice of legal writing and research.
 This course is designed to introduce students to the methods and tools used to conduct legal research, develop and frame legal arguments, produce legal writings such as briefs, memorandums, and other legal documents, study U.S. Constitutional law, and prepare for appellate argument(s). - (4) Students are encouraged to participate in extended learning experiences such as career and technical student organizations and other leadership or extracurricular organizations. - (5) Statements that contain the word "including" reference content that must be mastered, while those containing the phrase "such as" are intended as possible illustrative examples.

-(c) Knowledge and skills.
+(d) Knowledge and skills.